 - Then drag the Fill Handle in the corner of cell E5 to cell E16.

-- Doing this will fill the range of cell D5:D10 with the interval of 2 rows of the Profit column.
+Doing this will fill the range of cell D5:D10 with the interval of 2 rows of the Profit column.
+It will also fill the range of cell E5:E10 with the alternate values to D5:D16.

 ✎ INDEX($C:$C,ROW(C2)*2-1.5+COLUMN(C3))

-- ROW(C2): This formula will return the row value of the C2 cell address.
+- ROW(C2): Returns the row value of the C2 cell address.

-- COLUMN(C3): This formula will return the column address value of the C3 cell address.
+- COLUMN(C3): Returns the column address value of the C3 cell address.

-- INDEX($C:$C,ROW(C2)*2-1.5+COLUMN(C3)): The INDEX function takes The column C as the range argument.
-Then it will multiply the output of the ROW function by 2 and add the return of the COLUMN function.
-And subtract 1.5 from it.
-This way it will ensure the alternate output value.
+- INDEX($C:$C,ROW(C2)*2-1.5+COLUMN(C3)): The INDEX function takes column C as the range argument.
+Then it multiplies the output of the ROW function by 2 and adds the return of the COLUMN function and subtracts 1.5 from it, ensuring the alternate output value.

 Steps

-- This x will work as a marker for which row values we want to move.
+- Select cell D5 and type “x“, which will work as a marker for the row values we want to move.

-- Next, keep the next cell D6 below the D5 blank, as we do not want to move this row value.
+- Keep the next cell D6 below the D5 blank, as we do not want to move this row value.

-- Doing this will fill the range of cells D5:D16 with the x alphabet with a one-row interval.
+Doing this will fill the range of cells D5:D16 with the x with a one-row interval.

 =IF(D5="x",C5,"")

-- Doing this will fill the range of cell E5:E16 with the alternate value after every one row.
+- Drag the Fill Handle to cell E16, which will fill the range of cell E5:E16 with the alternate value after every row.

 =IF(D5="x","",C5)